CollotsSpot/Conditional-Media-Player/README.md

 ## Note

-If you want to create a media player for watching Movies and TV Shows etc, and find the timers are not updating, like I did, you will need to create some different sensors.
+If you want to create a media player for watching Movies and TV Shows etc, and find the timers are not updating, like I did, you will need to create some sensors.
 Below are instructions on how to do this.

 [Instructions for Nvidia Shield](Nvidia-Shield.md)